 Once you’re done adding them, you’ll notice that they will all have their own unique “Index” value.
 This value now needs to be entered for the corresponding dimensions of your Google Analytics integration in Linkfire.
 It’s very important that the index values for the dimensions as defined inside Google Analytics correspond exactly to their respective index values inside Linkfire.
 Otherwise, any data you receive will be mixed up with the wrong dimension names.

 Note that the right-most column inside the Dimensions table in Linkfire is called “Dimension name”, and that you can enter values in an input field for each dimension listed.
 This field is optional and has no practical effect.
 It is there only for your own reference, in case you want to name the dimensions of Google Analytics differently from their default names inside Linkfire.
 In that case, we recommend making a note in this field of the name you have given them in Google Analytics.

 Once the above steps have been completed, remember to hit the “Done”.
 Linkfire will now start sending custom dimensions to your Google Analytics account.

 How tracking is applied across countries

-By default, you will notice that any Google Analytics details you enter will be for the territory called “Everywhere”.
+By default, you will notice that any Google Analytics details you enter will be for the territory called “Default”.
 This means that these details will be applied whenever a user visits your links, regardless of where in the world they are located.
 If you want to create separate settings or specify a separate Tracking ID for visitors located in other countries, you can add those countries by searching for them in the “Add territory” field.